PTSD: CHARLIE BRADSHAW KENTUCKY FOOTBALL.

 Dear……, I feel your pain about UK Bradshaw Football deep into my bones.
 I am so sorry you have suffered from his torment and mistreatment.

 Recently, someone asked me why loud noises shake me; make me flinch, jerk and react.
 I explained, that even though I am 74 years old, I remain ‘shell-shocked’ from Bradshaw UK football.
 I am still a ‘punch-drunk Joe Palooka’, to some extent.
-With age it worsens.
+‘Punch-drunk’ from both psychological and physical jabs and hooks, With age both inflictions ferment and worsen, if not confronted.

 Like your team, my teammates and I were physically and psychologically conditioned like ‘Pavlov dogs’, drilled and repeatedly concussed and dinged-on-the-head to ‘fire-out’ at the ‘drop of a hat’, an instant signal or usually humiliating, derogatory scream.
 Some, who were singled out to be “ran-off” (sic) the screams were often followed by coaches’ kicking or head butting the player’s nose (face guards were one bar or no bar), knocking out or loosening a players’ teeth and several coaches jumping the unsuspecting athlete and then with fists beating him.